dat-ecosystem-archive/docs/papers/dat-paper.md

 - 2.2 **Decentralized Mirroring** - Users sharing the same Dat automatically discover each other and exchange data in a swarm.
 - 2.3 **Network Privacy** - Dat provides certain privacy guarantees including end-to-end encryption.
 - 2.4 **Incremental Versioning** - Datasets can be efficiently synced, even in real time, to other peers.
+- 2.5 **Random Access** - Huge file hierarchies can be efficiently traversed remotely.

 ## 2.1 Content Integrity